MartinFaverio/VickypompomBijou/README.md

 # VickypompomBijou
 Small website for a bijouterie starter.

+IMPORTANT: For mailing to function, MUST CHANGE in urls and views the RECEIVER, SENDER and PASSWORD

 This is a small website for a bijouterie starter La Bijou de Vickypompom.

 Its made with Django.